 Her experience includes more than eight years of service within the federal government.
 This included roles for federal ministers and to the Prime Minister of Canada.
 Prior to her federal government experience she served in corporate and non-profit roles for national organizations.

 With 15 years financial experience in non-profit organizations, Janice Burke joined BIOTECanada in January 2004.
-In her current role as Senior Manager, Finance and Operations Janice manages the day-to-day fiscal and physical resources of the association.
+In her current role as Director, Finance and Operations Janice manages the day-to-day fiscal and physical resources of the association.
 Other responsibilities include administration of group benefits and human resources, overseeing capital acquisitions and service contracts, facilities management as well as some business solutions benefiting our membership.

 Prior to joining BIOTECanada, Janice served for nine years as Information Systems Manager for South Asia Partnership Canada, a non-profit organization working in human development.
-In this capacity, she managed financial reporting as well the LAN and IT systems for the Partnership, and was responsible for government and partner reporting for several overseas development programs.
+In this capacity, she managed financial reporting as well the LAN and IT systems for the Partnership and was responsible for government and partner reporting for several overseas development programs.
 Janice also oversaw database design and maintenance.

 Janice has also served as board director of a national non-profit, has extensive experience in organizational restructuring, strategic planning, information technology management and working with volunteers.
 She has training in conflict resolution and human rights.